Flash-X/Flash-X-docs/docs/source/Grid.rst

 face is on the physical domain boundary.
 Also, because there are no jumps in refinement in the Uniform Grid, the flux conservation step across processor boundaries is unnecessary.
-For correct functioning of the Uniform Grid in Flash-X, this conservation step should be explicitly turned off with a runtime parameter which controls whether or not to run the flux conservation step in the PPM Hydrodynamics implementation.
+For correct functioning of the Uniform Grid in |flashx|, this conservation step should be explicitly turned off with a runtime parameter ``Grid/flux_correct`` which controls whether or not to run the flux conservation step in the PPM Hydrodynamics implementation.
 AMR sets it by default to true, while UG sets it to false.
-Users should exercise care if they wish to override the defaults via their file.
+Users should exercise care if they wish to override the defaults via their “``flash.par``” file.

 .. _`Sec:NONFIXEDBLOCKSIZE`:

 NONFIXEDBLOCKSIZE mode
 ~~~~~~~~~~~~~~~~~~~~~~

-Up ot version 2, Flash-X always ran in a mode where all blocks have
+Up ot version 2, |flashx| always ran in a mode where all blocks have
 exactly the same number of grid points in exactly the same shape, and
-these were fixed at compile time.
-Flash-X was limited to use the fixed
+these were fixed at compile time. |flashx| was limited to use the fixed
 block size mode described above.
-With this constraint was eliminated
+With |flashx| this constraint was
-through an option at setup time.
-The two main reasons for this
+eliminated through an option at setup time.
+The two main reasons for
-development were: one, to allow a uniform grid based simulation to be
+this development were: one, to allow a uniform grid based simulation to
-able to restart with different number of processors, and two, to open up
+be able to restart with different number of processors, and two, to open
-the possibility of using other AMR packages with Flash-X. Patch-based
+up the possibility of using other AMR packages with |flashx|.
+Patch-based
 packages typically have different-sized block configurations at
 different times.
 This mode, called the “NONFIXEDBLOCKSIZE” mode, can
 currently be selected for use with Uniform Grid.
 To run an application
-in “NONFIXEDBLOCKSIZE” mode the option must be used when invoking the
+in “NONFIXEDBLOCKSIZE” mode the “``-nofbs``” option must be used when
-setup tool; see for more information.
+invoking the setup tool; see for more information.
 For example:

 .. container:: codeseg

    ./setup Sod -3d -auto -nofbs

-Note that mode requires the use of its own IO implementation, and a
+Note that ``NONFIXEDBLOCKSIZE`` mode requires the use of its own IO
-convenient shortcut has been provided to ensure that this mode is used
+implementation, and a convenient shortcut has been provided to ensure
-as in the example below:
+that this mode is used as in the example below:

 .. container:: codeseg

    ./setup Sod -3d -auto +nofbs

 In this mode, the blocksize in UG is determined at execution from
-runtime parameters , and .
-These parameters specify the global number of
+runtime parameters ``Grid/iGridSize``, ``Grid/jGridSize`` and
+``Grid/kGridSize``.
+These parameters specify the global number of grid
-grid points in the computational domain along each dimension.
+points in the computational domain along each dimension.
+The blocksize
+then is
+:math:`(iGridSize/iprocs)\times(jGridSize/jprocs)\times(kGridSize/kprocs)`.

+Unlike ``FIXEDBLOCKSIZE`` mode, where memory is allocated at compile
+time, in the ``NONFIXEDBLOCKSIZE`` mode allocation is dynamic.
 The
-blocksize then is
-:math:`(iGridSize/iprocs)\times(jGridSize/jprocs)\times(kGridSize/kprocs)`.

-Unlike mode, where memory is allocated at compile time, in the mode
-allocation is dynamic.
-The global data structures are allocated when the
+global data structures are allocated when the simulation initializes and
-simulation initializes and deallocated when the simulation finalizes,
+deallocated when the simulation finalizes, whereas the local scratch
-whereas the local scratch space is allocated and deallocated every time
+space is allocated and deallocated every time a unit is invoked in the
-a unit is invoked in the simulation.
-Clearly there is a trade-off
+simulation.
+Clearly there is a trade-off between flexibility and
-between flexibility and performance as the mode typically runs about
+performance as the ``NONFIXEDBLOCKSIZE`` mode typically runs about
 10-15% slower.
 We support both to give choice to the users.
 The amount
 of memory consumed by the Grid data structure of the Uniform Grid is
-:math:`\code{nvar} \times (2*\code{nguard}+\code{nxb}) \times
+:math:`{\tt nvar} \times (2*{\tt nguard}+{\tt nxb}) \times
-(2*\code{nguard}+\code{nyb})\times(2*\code{nguard}+\code{nzb})`
+(2*{\tt nguard}+{\tt nyb})\times(2*{\tt nguard}+{\tt nzb})` irrespective
-irrespective of the mode.
-Note that this is not the total amount of
+of the mode.
+Note that this is not the total amount of memory used by
-memory used by the code, since fluxes, temporary variables, coordinate
+the code, since fluxes, temporary variables, coordinate information and
-information and scratch space also consume a large amount of memory.
+scratch space also consume a large amount of memory.

 The example shown below gives two possible ways to define parameters in
-for a 3d problem of global domain size :math:`64 \times
+``flash.par`` for a 3d problem of global domain size :math:`64 \times
 64 \times 64`, being run on 8 processors.

 .. container:: codeseg